World Plants Logo

 Ethnobotanical Uses (Disclaimer)

 Durable wood used for furniture and lumber.
-The leaevs and bark are used in teas, cosmetics, pet care, toothpaste and medicinal preparations.
-The dried leaves are used to deter moth.
+The leaves and bark are used in teas, cosmetics, pet care, toothpaste and medicinal preparations.
+The dried leaves are used to deter moths.
 Twigs can be used as tooth brushes.
 Neem oil can be used as botanical insecticide, repellent and fungicide.
 Can also be used as a lubricant for machinery, lamp fuel and for soaps and cosmetics.

 goToTop